BachanaGorjoladze/PyQt5-Project-/README.md

 Includes secure password hashing with bcrypt and persistent storage for personalized study sessions.
 Key Features:

-AI-generated flashcards on any subject (up to 30 per set) Dual authentication: email/password or Google Sign-In Save, browse, and delete favorite flashcards
+AI-generated flashcards on any subject (up to 30 per set); Dual authentication: email/password or Google Sign-In; Save, browse, and delete favorite flashcards;
-Q&A assistant for instant answers
+Q&A assistant for instant answers;
-Secure local database storage
+Secure local database storage;